Serhiy Kvit: Ministership

+He did not retain his post in the Groysman Government that was installed on 14 April 2016.
+Serhiy Kvit is a Honoris Causa of Transcarpathian Academy of Arts, Uzhhorod (2017).

+Post-ministership

 In 2019-2021, Serhiy Kvit was the Head of the National Agency for Higher Education Quality Assurance and a professor of Kyiv-Mohyla School of Journalism.

 He again headed the National University of Kyiv-Mohyla Academy in 2022.

+Political activities

-The former member of the Ukrainian paramilitary organization the Stepan Bandera All-Ukrainian Organization «Tryzub».
+Kvit was a member of the Ukrainian paramilitary organization the Stepan Bandera All-Ukrainian Organization «Tryzub».
 Tryzub became the basis for the formation of the right-wing coalition Right Sector, an organization that played a significant role in the 2014 Ukrainian revolution, and Tryzub's leader, Dmytro Yarosh, became the leader of Right Sector.
 Serhiy Kvit is a friend of Dmytro Yarosh.